RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-07-14-PSDeploy-Inception.md

 * An AppVeyor account (sign in with GitHub)
 * [A PowerShell gallery account](https://www.powershellgallery.com/)
 * Your PowerShell gallery key, encrypted by AppVeyor
-* **AppVeyor config**.
-This tells AppVeyor what to run when you make a change to your module.  [appveyor.yml](https://github.com/RamblingCookieMonster/PSDeploy/blob/f813a8ba39702cf446fe0b23994e18936412ea9c/appveyor.yml)
+* [appveyor.yml](https://github.com/RamblingCookieMonster/PSDeploy/blob/f813a8ba39702cf446fe0b23994e18936412ea9c/appveyor.yml).
+This tells AppVeyor what to run when you make a change to your module.
-* **Build.ps1**.
+* [Build.ps1](https://github.com/RamblingCookieMonster/PSDeploy/blob/f813a8ba39702cf446fe0b23994e18936412ea9c/build.ps1).
 This is a simple script to pull in dependencies and kick off psake, which does the real work.
-[Build.ps1](https://github.com/RamblingCookieMonster/PSDeploy/blob/f813a8ba39702cf446fe0b23994e18936412ea9c/build.ps1)
-* **psake.ps1**.
+* [psake.ps1](https://github.com/RamblingCookieMonster/PSDeploy/blob/ab04c9c4122d520b475711f254fb65e520e212e8/psake.ps1).
 This organizes your build into "tasks".
-It runs your tests and deployments.  [psake.ps1](https://github.com/RamblingCookieMonster/PSDeploy/blob/ab04c9c4122d520b475711f254fb65e520e212e8/psake.ps1)
+It runs your tests and deployments.
-* **deploy.psdeploy.ps1**.
-This tells PSDeploy how to deploy your project - in this case, publishing a module.  [deploy.psdeploy.ps1](https://github.com/RamblingCookieMonster/PSDeploy/blob/f813a8ba39702cf446fe0b23994e18936412ea9c/deploy.psdeploy.ps1)
+* [deploy.psdeploy.ps1](https://github.com/RamblingCookieMonster/PSDeploy/blob/f813a8ba39702cf446fe0b23994e18936412ea9c/deploy.psdeploy.ps1).
+This tells PSDeploy how to deploy your project - in this case, publishing a module.

 Let's put these together!